-Regional: Community Benefits shall be reflective of the character of the region, tailored specifically for the region and provide value to the region.
+Regional: Community Benefits shall be reflective of the character of the Region, tailored specifically for the Region and provide value to the Region.

-Enterprising: Community Benefits shall be comprised of new methods, ideas and innovative approaches to engage and benefit the neighbouring communities.
+Enterprising: Community Benefits shall be comprised of new methods, ideas and innovative approaches to engage the Region in the Project and benefit the Region from the Project.